ArmoredTurtle/AFC-Klipper-Add-On/docs/Buffer_Ram_Sensor.md

 ## Tuning

-- `afc_bowden_length` so be set so that on unload the filament comes just short of the hub sensor
+- `afc_bowden_length` should be set so that on unload the filament comes just short of the hub sensor
 - `tool_unload_stn` should be set so that on unload the filament clears the extruder